brooklynrm/Mech-105-Algorithms/LU Factorization/README.md

 # LU Factorization
 ### This function determines the LU Factorization of a square matrix and utilizes partial pivoting.

+Limitations include:

+>Only matrices that are square can be utilized in this function.

 ###### *Inputs:*

 >A - coefficient matrix